 This course offers a survey level introduction to an historical subject not offered in the Catalog.
+May be repeated for credit under different topics.

-HIS 2700 Teaching North Carolina History OL (4)
+HIS 2700 Teaching North Carolina History (4)

-Prerequisite: Elementary Education or Middle Grades Social Studies major
+Prerequisite: Elementary Education or Middle Grades Social Studies major; EDU 3100 is strongly recommended

-Corequisite: EDU 3100

 This course focuses on content and pedagogy of areas of North Carolina and American history, geography and civics covered in the 4th and 8th grade social studies units in the public schools.
 The history of North Carolina public education will also be a course theme.
 Students will work on unit and lesson plans and other teaching exercises.
 Open to Elementary Education and Middle Grades Social Studies majors only.
-Social studies licensure candidates and other students should take HIS3250.
-HIS3250 can substitute for HIS 2700 if scheduling makes it necessary.
-This class is offered online only.
+Social studies licensure candidates and other students should take HIS 3250.
+HIS 3250 can substitute for HIS 2700 if scheduling makes it necessary.